blackfyre/flsun.community/src/guide/calibration.md

 - [Advanced Delta Printer Calibration](https://www.thingiverse.com/thing:745523)
 - [Delta Calibration & Validation Tool](https://www.thingiverse.com/thing:776346)

+### Geometry Correction For the QQ-S (Pro)

+FLSUN made a reasonably good job on forcing the correct geometry for the printer, but there are small things you can do to improve the accuracy.

+#### Correcting the rail positions

+Since there are 2 rails, they form a plane through the carriage and the angle of that plane should be perpendicular to the center of the print bed.
+Any minor misalignment can lead to the rails flexing, and loss of precision during the print.
+To mitigate this, you can follow the guide below:

+1. Dismount the effector arms from the carriages, so that the carriages can be moved freely aling the whole length of the rails.
+2. Loosen the rail clamping screws so the rails can be turned in their sockets.
+3. Move the carriage to the bottom position, where you can barely access the screws and tighten the rail clamping screws.
+4. Move the carriage to the top position, where you can barely access the screws and tighten the rail clamping screws.
+5. Repeat that steps for all the towers.
+6. Mount the effector arms back on the carriages.

 ## How to set the correct Z=0 height on the QQ or QQ-S:

 In the steps below, don't type the comment in []'s.